Raos2806/SoftwareEngineering/README.md

 # SoftwareEngineering
 Welcome to the GitHub page of our Software Engineering project with the name UltimateRecipeHunter.
 We are a group of three german guys with the beatiful names Felix, Timo and Miko and we try to develop a little game in jump & run style.
 Your character is a cute chef.
 The goal is to collect as many recipes as possible to create a big meal.
 The Levels are in diffrent style, so that you can play in different biomes.

+The whole game is programmed with the help of the GODOT engine.
+Which helped us in many way, but also braught a few difficulties.

 If you are new to our GitHub, here is a little oversight:
 [Pictures](https://github.com/Raos2806/UltimateRecipeHunter/tree/main/Documents/Pictures)